cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 * API definitions
 * Message schema

-Note: Architecture appears second in this deck even though it's a logical pre-cursor to Engineering.
+{% if include.pres %}Note: {% endif %}Architecture appears second in this deck even though it's a logical pre-cursor to Engineering.
 All aspects of the solution evolve at the same time, all managed as source code.

 While the Engineering team is going through set up activities in Sprint-0 (environments, pipeline config etc.) the Architecture team is piecing together minimum viable product (MVP) requirements and initial microservice designs.